oslabs-beta/TimeClimb/README.md

 # Contribution Information:

 ## Creating and Updating the database time_climb
+ #### Note:
+ See complete example of .env file in .env.example
 <details>
 <summary>1.
-Create an example.env file and insert environment variables to file</summary>
+Create a .env file and insert environment variables to file</summary>

 #### Note: Be sure this file is added to your gitignore
 Example: